صور الصفحة

 Fortune.

-To this title may be referred health, strength, birth, riches, and PART.
+To this title may be referred health, strength, birth, riches, and Part.
 II. whatever else may be fuppofed to constitute the difference of fi- CHAP.
-I. SECT.
-V. tuation or rank in fociety.
+I. tuation or rank in fociety.
 The poffeffion of them is coveted, and the privation is fhunned, for reafons peculiar to each.

 Health is to the animal frame, what wisdom and goodness are to the intellectual nature of man, its found and perfect state.
-Strength is also the measure of animal power, in furmounting difficulties, and performing the labours that require it.
-Birth constitutes rank, apart from any confideration of fortune or perfonal qualities.
-Riches confift in the store which is provided for the fupply of animal wants, accommodation, or ornament.
+Strength is alfo the measure of animal power, in furmounting difficulties, and performing the labours that require it.
+Birth conftitutes rank, apart from any confideration of fortune or perfonal qualities.
+Riches confist in the store which is provided for the fupply of animal wants, accommodation, or ornament.

-The reasons for which thefe advantages are feverally coveted are extremely obvious.
-Health is an exemption from the sufferings incident to disease; and it is a fitness of the living frame
+The reafons for which thefe advantages are feverally coveted are extremely obvious.
+Health is an exemption from the fufferings incident to disease; and it is a fitness of the living frame

 for